-- Review of documentation provided by AGL (including document reference, revision numbers, dates and authors); - Interviews with key site personnel; and - Inspection of the Liddell Battery and Bayswater Ancillary Works site, activities and processes on 22 December 2022.
-Selected images taken during the site inspection are included as Appendix F.
+- Review of documentation provided by AGL (including document reference, revision numbers, dates and authors); - Interviews with key site personnel; and - Inspection of the Liddell Battery and Bayswater Ancillary Works site, activities and processes on 4 July 2023.
+It is noted that only Stage 1 of the Project had commenced at the time of audit, with selected images taken during the site inspection included as Appendix F.

-James McNamara was the primary contact for the audit and was present during the audit site inspection.
+Hardiksinh Chavda was the primary contact for the audit and was present during the audit site inspection.
 A list of the key documentation reviewed for the IEA is found in Section 3.1.
 The evidence that was used to determine the compliance status with respect to each condition has been documented in the tables provided in Appendix C, along with relevant observations, notes and recommended opportunities for improvement.